 This project is molecule-centred.
 It strongly depends on chiral organic ligands and magnetic coordination complexes.
 In this project, the molecules aim at structuring nanoplatelets into supra-particular nano-objects.
 The molecules will also bring properties since we seek a synergy between optical properties (absorption and luminescence) of CdSe nanoplatelets on the one side and chirality and magnetism of molecules on the other side.
-The induction of chirality in semiconducting nanocrystals, combined to their outstanding optical properties, represents a way to access a new manifold of possible applications, such as stereoselective synthesis, 23-25 chiral recognition, biosensing, 27-30 asymmetric catalysis and display devices.
-In addition, it could also address the question of the cosmic origins of the molecular bricks of living organisms.
-Indeed, a strong synergy between chirality, optical and magnetic properties can result in magneto-chiral dichroism, that is dichroic properties of chiral magnetic compounds excited by non-polarised light and the control of this dichroism by the direction of an applied magnetic field.
-This property has been proposed as the cause of homochirality of of amino-acids on Earth.
-The quest of this rare property lies beyond the scope of this project and should be explored on our compounds thanks to a wider consortium.
-The success of this project would thus be an asset for a subsequent proposal in another call for proposal at the national level (ANR).
+The induction of chirality in semiconducting nanocrystals, combined to their outstanding optical properties, represents a way to access a new manifold of possible applications, such as stereoselective synthesis,32-34 chiral recognition,35 biosensing,36-39 asymmetric catalysis and display devices.^{40,41} In addition, it could also address the question of the cosmic origins of the molecular bricks of living organisms since a strong synergy between chirality, optical and magnetic properties can result in MChD.
+The quest of these properties lies beyond the scope of this project and should be explored on our compounds thanks to a wider consortium.
+In addition, organizing the assemblies we propose through this project on solid substrates would be on a longer term the initial step towards a room-temperature photospintronics device.30 The success of this project would thus be an asset for a subsequent proposal in another call at the national or European level.